jrolfe777/personal-finance-starter/docs/firebase-env-factory.md

 - Add the duplicate's link to the spreadsheet
 - Repeat as needed for multiple workshop sessions

-### 4. Share with Joel and Gonzalo
+### 4. Share with Joel, Chang, and Gonzalo
 - Use the same **`...` menu** and choose **"Share"**
-- Add Joel and Gonzalo to the list
+- Add Joel Rolfe, Chang Liu, and Gonzalo Solis to the list
 - This will allow us to assign the environments later

 ## Notes